 Review by Karl Verhoven

 When Neil Gaiman began his acclaimed Sandman series it was with the Lord of Dreams trapped by an occultist and away from his kingdom.
-How the events leading to Preludes and Nocturnes occurred had never been explicitly revealed, and when Gaiman returned again to his character it was announced that it would be these circumstances he chose to relate.
+How the events leading to Preludes and Nocturnes occurred had never been explicitly revealed, and when Gaiman returned again to his character it was announced that these circumstances would be revealed.
 That was but a tease for this heroic treat.

 Yet, it’s not Gaiman’s work that first impresses, but that of his collaborator J. H. Williams III.
 Already known for his stunningly decorative art, he sets new standards here, with the amazing vibrant colouring of Dave Stewart bold and as ambitious as the art and script.
 Williams’ design sense throughout astonishes.
 In the opening pages alone we move from the experience of a plant as it dreams to a scene laid out across the teeth of a killer, to story elements related in the pages of a turning book, then the panes of a window.
 Of course, it should be noted that while the execution is down to Williams, he may be just responding to Gaiman’s script.
 Either way, this ornate storytelling innovation is visually impressive, yet on occasion narratively literal, a theme that’s rapidly discarded.